 1. Sagarmatha National Park

 In the year 1976, Nepal established the famous Sagarmatha National Park.
-This national park is the first to come in the list of world heritage sites of Nepal.
-The Sagarmatha National park covers an area of 1148kilometers square.
+This national park is the first to come to the list of world heritage sites of Nepal.
+The Sagarmatha National Park covers an area of 1148 kilometers square.
 This place falling in the list of world heritage sites in Nepal is home to diverse plants and animals.
 The mighty Mt.
 Everest resides here and is 8848 meters tall.

 There is vegetation like birch, bamboo, birch, juniper, rhododendron, pines and more in the lower area.
 Mosses and liches are present in the higher elevation zone.
 As you move up, the vegetation becomes sparse, and snow is there.
 This national park has animals like red panda, snow leopard, the Himalayan black bear, Himalayan monkeys, musk deer, and more.
 Also, there are around 118 bird species, including the Himalayan Munal, yellow-billed chough, red-billed chough, blood pheasant, and so on.

 You can plan a trek around this trail to experience the beauty of this region.
-People go on Mount Everest expedition and EBC trek around this area.
+People go on Mount Everest expeditions and EBC treks around this area.

 2. Chitwan National Park

-Chitwan national park is another place in the list of world heritage sites of Nepal.
+Chitwan National Park is another place on the list of world heritage sites of Nepal.
 It is on the south-central side of the subtropical region around the Inner Terai.
-The Chitwan National park has an area of 952.63 kilometres square and is home to various animals and plants.
-You will see Sal Trees, high grasslands, Terai-Duar Savanna in this zone.
+The Chitwan National Park has an area of 952.63 kilometres square and is home to various animals and plants.
+You will see Sal Trees, high grasslands, and the Terai-Duar Savanna in this zone.
 More than 700 species of wildlife, 600 bird species, and around 68 mammal species stay in the jungle.
-For someone who loves mother nature and exploring her creations, you must visit this area.
+For someone who loves Mother Nature and exploring her creations, you must visit this area.
 You may spot the Royal Bengal tiger, and one-horned rhinoceros there.
 There are antelopes, striped hyenas, oriental darters, spotted eagles, gharials, golden jackals and different animals at the park.

-Museum is there for you to find out more on Buddhism.
+The museum is there for you to find out more about Buddhism.
 A research centre holds birds of rare species and protects them.
 You will have a great time in Lumbini out of all UNESCO world heritage sites in Nepal.
-There is no problem of food and lodging facility, and there is so much to see and explore.
+There is no problem with food and lodging facilities, and there is so much to see and explore.